wesleytian/blog/content/2019/whitney.md

 title="I wasn't kidding." class="center_norm_rounded"/>
 <center> *Lone Pine Lake (10,050 ft / 3,063 m)* </center>

 The 5.2-mile loop to the lake and back took us a total of two hours and 45 minutes.
 We stayed at the lake for a couple of hours to help with the acclimatization.
 On the ascent, there was a thunderstorm so we were afraid that our summit day plans would be ruined.
 The most dangerous thing that can happen in this area, besides the effects of altitude sickness is being struck by lightning.
-This News Article describes the horrifying tale of 13 hikers trapped at the summit during a thunderstorm.
+See [Hikers Find Death, Terror at Summit of Mt.
+Whitney by Los Angeles Times](https://www.latimes.com/archives/la-xpm-1990-07-16-mn-100-story.html) for a horrifying tale of 13 hikers trapped at the summit during a thunderstorm.

 You can find more information about the Lone Pine Lake trail [here](https://www.alltrails.com/trail/us/california/mount-whitney-trail-to-lone-pine-lake--2).

 #### Day 3: Summit Day

 We went to bed around 8:00 p.m. that night and being too excited to start the climb, we naturally woke up at 1:00 a.m.
 We got to the Mount Whitney trailhead around 2:00 a.m.
+--Fix this tried to wake up at 2, naturally woke up at 1

 <img src="/whitney/start.jpg" alt="High school junior year transcript"
 title="" class="center_norm_rounded"/>